simpart/c-try/README.md

 # attention
 this try-catch refers the global value and use the single label.<br>
-please do not use the following
+please be aware of the following.

 - not supported multi-process, multi-thread.
 - not supported nest try-catch